mszegedy/plea/story/ch-7.md

 <br />

 Alexey and Sofia entered the kitchen to find their friends seated around the kitchen table.
-Tosha was resting their head on it, nestled in their arms, while Artemis and Vasilisa were having some extremely incomprehensible argument.
+Tosha was resting their head on it, nestled in their arms, while Artemis and Vasilisa were having some incomprehensible argument.

 "...and that means it's worth 20!" insisted Vasilisa.